|

 your own past experience as your unconscious will be

 more able to relate to them.
+Take the time before a

 self-hypnosis session to plan your goals and think of